ArthurThiam/obsidian-dynamic-table/README.md

 1. Copy paste everything inside the "START OF DYNAMIC TABLE" and "END OF DYNAMIC TABLE" comments
 2. Define your user inputs (see explanations below)
 3. Enter and delete a random search (this will create a metadata field required for the table in your note.
 The table won't render before doing this step)
-4. Click the "All" button to initialize the button filter variable (this will write to the inline field below your table.
-Feel free to place this inline field anywhere in the note.
+4. Click the "All" button to initialize the button filter variable.
+Select sorting options to initialize sorting related vaiarbles (this will write to the inline fields below your table.
+Feel free to place these anywhere in the note.
 The table won't render before doing this step)

 # 3. User Inputs
 The "User inputs" section at the top contains all the required inputs to set up the table.
 You can select: